anynines/klutchio/docs/developer-guide.md

 The types of resources you can create depend on the Klutch API bindings configured in your App Cluster.
 These may include databases, message queues, storage solutions, and other services available through supported cloud providers or on-premise infrastructure (automation backends).

+Klutch is inspired by the Open Service Broker API (OSBAPI) and introduces key abstractions to streamline data service
+management:

+- **Service Instance:** Specify the desired data service you want to provision.
+- **Service Binding:** Define which data service to bind.
+After applying the YAML file with the ServiceBinding, the necessary credentials and connection details are exposed to the App Cluster.
+- **Backup:** Take data service backups.
+- **Restore:** Perform restores when needed.

 Before creating a resource, you can check which APIs are available by listing the bound APIs.
 You can do this with the following command: